vorner/rust-presentations/101_for_cpp.md

 * Visibility defaults to private
 * All variables need to be initialized before use
 * Encourages „pit of success“ APIs
-  - Allows encoding certain properties into it
+  - Allows encoding certain properties into types
   - Example: HTTP body can be sent just once, after the headers
   - Example: `Mutex` contains protected data

+???

+* Fighting the borrow checker is a phase of learning Rust
+  - Automatic prover
+  - It is *usually* right
+  - One gets use to it
+  - Teaches certain design patterns
+* Probably missing something

 ---